 Thor Heyerdahl (1914-2002) was an archaeologist, an author and an adventurer.
-His is regarded as the most famous person ever to come from Larvik.
-His childhood home is worth a visit, and can even be booked for your event.
+He is regarded the most famous person ever to come from Larvik.

 Thor Heyerdahl's childhood home